mmondics/openshift-intro/README.md

     **Then click create.**

+    Now, the pods you create in this project that use the `default` serviceAccount will have the proper permissions needed for the sample application.

 14. **Look through the Overview tab of your project**.

     This displays information about what’s going on in your project, such as CPU and memory usage, any alerts or crashlooping pods, an inventory of all the Kubernetes resources deployed in the project, and more.
 You won’t see much information yet, as no workloads should be running in this project.